paulsonkoly/calc/Readme.md

 `a` is a global variable shadowed in the function `f`.

 When a function is not a top level function but defined within a function, it becomes a closure.
-This is done by it holding a reference to the stack frame that belonged to the function call that defined it.
+This is done by holding a reference to the stack frame that belonged to the function call that defined it.

     f = (n) -> {
       a = 1